 Volunteer work in Nepal is sure to reward one psychologically as well as feed their charitable soul.
 Getting to know the local cultures and the different ways of life that persist across the landscapes of Nepal while helping volunteer with those entities (women, children, youth and teachers), will be an experience like no other.
 It is no surprise that more and more people are choosing to volunteer in Nepal every year with VIN.
 It is a fantastic opportunity to gain a different perspective of the world we live in, through the eyes of the less fortunate, in the realm of social work.
 We heartily welcome you to join our meaningful volunteer programs in Nepal and change the way you see the world: make a difference.

 Through the placement of local and international volunteers in various volunteer programs, we aim to serve as the backbone of the local communities we work in.
 While we allow our volunteers to integrate themselves into the authentic Nepali culture, we also make sure to keep in mind the safety of the foreigners.
 VIN’s summer volunteer and trekking program has gained the reputation of being a perfect balance between traditional, provided by the home stay with local families, and the more modern, provided by the visits to the bustling city of Kathmandu and the energetic nightlife of Thamel.

 Our volunteer programs include both short term (1 week) to long term (5 months) options.
-We however, have highlighted the “Summer Volunteer Opportunity”, a three to five week course, as we find it will be the most practical yet thorough of all travel plans.
-With the offer of a low cost volunteer program in Nepal, we invite you to join us on our volunteer programs in orphanages, healthcare, environment, teaching English, women empowerment, street children, medicine, orphanages, Tibetan monasteries and much more.
+We however, have highlighted the “Summer Volunteer Trekking Program”, a three to five week course, as we find it will be the most practical yet thorough of all travel plans.
+With the offer of a low cost volunteer program in Nepal, we invite you to join us on our volunteer programs in orphanages, healthcare, environment, teaching English, women empowerment, youth empowerment, street children, medicines, Tibetan monasteries and much more.

 - Three days program induction including Nepali language, culture, and sight-seeing;